aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 And that is the grand finale of this strange, little piece of malware.

 Looking at not just the simplicity of the malware, but also the way the malware was designed, I feel it’s safe to say that either the person who created it is very inexperienced or experimenting with what’s possible.
+Didn't care, maybe?
+What about a lack of time to develop the malware further?
+Many different possibilities.
+I like to think however made it went for a hot dog and left their PC unlocked, only to have a colleague trying to pull a prank but accidentally upload the malware.
+Perhaps one day we will know.

 However, it’s important not to underestimate malware, even one as silly as this.
 To a person who didn’t invest the time studying the malware’s assembly and operation it very much seems that the files on the system have been encrypted.

 This was also my first assumption.
 Later I found out what was really happening, and I was quite surprised.
 Especially considering the ease with which system encryption can be implemented.
 Even back in the prehistoric era known as ‘2018’, during which this malware was allegedly compiled.

+It may very well be that a company panics and wishes to solve the problem quickly, so they could choose to pay the $300 decryptor price.
+There is a lack of a deadline, however, unlike many contemporary malware threats, there isn't much of an aggressive push towards companies to hurry and get their files decrypted.
+The likelihood of this malware succeeding were rather low from the start.

-Though when push comes to shove, the malware is a nuisance at best.
+The malware, in truth, is a nuisance at best.
 Requiring a tech savvy individual to write a proper boot record to the infected hard drive.
 That’s all there is to it, thankfully.

 ### 6.1.
 Pitroxin.A